A bill to establish the Bronzeville-Black Metropolis National Heritage Area in the State of Illinois, and for other purposes.

 Length: 14 pages

-This bill was introduced on September 6, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 6, 2016, in a previous session of Congress, but it did not receive a vote.

 Sep 6, 2016